A practical guide to Digital Micro-mirror Devices (DMDs) for wavefront shaping: Characterizing aberration effects

 \subsection{Finding the correction pattern}

 In the literature, various methods have been proposed to characterize the phase pattern of the DMD aberrations in the plane of the modulator.
 Typically, this involves using a model for the aberrations, tweaking the parameters to align with the measurements~\cite{Matthes2019Optical,Scholes2019structured, Brown2021multicolor}.
 An alternative approach entails direct measurement of the distorted wavefront, either employing a wavefront sensor such as a Shack-Hartmann~\cite{Lee2023compensation}, or via interferometry.
-While such methods yield accurate results, they necessitate adaptation to the particular setup conditions, and frequently require supplementary optical components, meticulous alignment, and custom software.
-Furthermore, they also demand a meticulously calibrated and stable setup.
-In this section, we introduce a straightforward method to characterize the aberrations using a lens and a camera.
-This technique can be employed for any system that offers phase modulation, such as LC-SLMs or deformable mirrors. \\
+While such methods yield accurate results, they necessitate adaptation to the particular setup conditions, and frequently require supplementary optical components, meticulous alignment, and custom software. \red{ Moreover, once the phase correction map has been obtained, it must then be aligned with the pixel array in order to implement the phase correction on the DMD and compensate for aberrations. } In this section, we introduce a straightforward method for characterizing aberrations using a lens and a camera. \red{ The goal is to \textit{in situ} compensate for the aberrations using a phase modulation scheme (Lee holograms), by iteratively optimizing the point spread function (PSF) at the focal plane of a lens.
+The resulting phase correction map is the conjugate of the one induced by the surface deformation of the DMD, and can subsequently be used to correct aberrations with any desired complex modulation scheme. } This technique can be employed for any system that offers phase modulation, such as LC-SLMs or deformable mirrors. \\